 As for who might benefit from schizophrenia support groups, Singh explains, “Everyone can benefit from a support group, depending on the acuity of their symptoms.
 An individual with active paranoid delusions should seek treatment first to stabilize their symptoms prior to joining a group.”

-A support group should run parallel to any doctor-prescribed treatment.
+A support group should run parallel to any mental health specialist-prescribed treatment.

-Schizophrenia is a serious condition that can impact a person’s life in a plethora of ways.
+Schizophrenia is a serious condition that can impact a person’s life in many ways.
 So the support groups chosen were approved by medical professionals in the field, or have been created in partnership with recognized organizations.

-It’s worth noting that people experience conditions differently and, as such, require support that is tailored to their needs.
+It’s worth noting that people experience conditions differently and, as such, require support that’s tailored to their needs.
 As a result, we attempted to create a wide selection of schizophrenia support groups, each with differing benefits.